Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 For 20 years this monk prayed in the same place.

-In a small piece of amber, a well-preserved fragment of the tail of a feathered theropod dinosaur, whose age was about 99 million years, was found.
-Below is a photo of the same piece.
+A perfectly preserved fragment of the tail of a feathered theropod dinosaur, whose age was about 99 million years, was discovered in a small piece of amber.
+Below is a photo of that same fragment.

-This amazing fiery cloud arose over Portugal and immediately received the name "Hand of God".
+This amazing fire cloud appeared over Portugal and immediately received the name “Hand of God”.

-Sahara desert covered with snow.
-The last time this could be observed 37 years ago.
+Sahara Desert covered with snow.
+The last time this could be observed was 37 years ago.

-On our planet, there are many exotic animals that are not familiar to everyone.
-The small number and narrow habitat lead to the fact that not even all the inhabitants of the country in whose territory they live may know about the existence of these animals.
-With the most exotic animals belonging to a completely different kind and classes, this post will introduce us to you.
+There are many exotic animals on our planet that are not familiar to everyone.
+Their small numbers and narrow habitat mean that not even all residents of the country in which they live may know about the existence of these animals.
+With the most exotic animals belonging to the completely different types and classes, this post will introduce you to us.

 Sumatran rhinoceros.
-The smallest of the family: the body length of an adult reaches 200–280 cm, and the height at the withers is 100–150 cm
+The smallest of the family: body length adult reaches 200–280 cm, and the height at the withers is 100–150 cm

-Madagascar arm (ah-ah).
-The only representative of the arm family, a lateral branch of lemurs.
+Madagascar little arm (ouch).
+The only representative of the family of arms, a lateral branch of lemurs.
 Scary and charming

 Tree kangaroos.
-They live in the high mountain rainforests of Indonesia, Papua New Guinea and Australia.
-They are excellent climbers and can jump from one tree to another for a distance of 9 m.
+They live in the highland tropical forests of Indonesia, Papua New Guinea and Australia.
+They are excellent climbers and can jump from one tree to another at a distance of 9 m

-Moon fish.
-Can be over 3m long and weigh about 1.5t
+Moonfish.
+Can be more than 3 m long and weigh about 1.5 tons

 Ant-eater

-The Japanese giant salamander is the largest amphibian that can reach 160 cm in length, weigh up to 180 kg and live up to 150 years.
+The Japanese giant salamander is the largest amphibian, which can reach 160 cm in length, weigh up to 180 kg and live up to 150 years.

-Sulawesian bear couscous.
-A cute marsupial that lives in the treetops of the tropics and spends most of its time sleeping
+Sulawesi bear couscous.
+A cute marsupial creature that lives in the treetops of the tropics and spends its time mostly sleeping

 Sumatran rhinoceros

-Lori.
-A characteristic feature of this cutie is its large eyes, which can be bordered by dark circles.
-The muzzle of a lory can be compared with a clown mask (in fact, loeris in translation means “clown”)
+Laurie.
+Feature This cutie has large eyes that can be surrounded by dark circles.
+The face of a loris can be compared to a clown mask (in fact, loeris in translation means “clown”)

 Muskrat.
 The second name is no less beautiful - Khokhulya.
-Popularly known as the blind submariner.
-Indeed, it lives under water, according to its characteristics it is most similar to a mole and does not see anything.
-By the way, endemic in the territory of the former USSR and listed in the Red Book
+Popularly nicknamed the blind submariner.
+Indeed, it lives under water, its characteristics are most similar to a mole, and it does not see anything.
+By the way, it is endemic in the territory former USSR and is listed in the Red Book

 Platypus.
-His duck beak allows him to find food in the mud like birds
+Its duck beak allows it to find food in the mud, like birds

-A naked mole rat is a biological phenomenon: it is insensitive to pain, non-aggressive, it can be poured with acid or sprinkled with chili pepper without consequences.
+The naked mole rat is a biological phenomenon: it is insensitive to pain, non-aggressive, and can be doused with acid or sprinkled with chili pepper without consequences.
 Lives ten times longer than any rodent and does not age.
-The society is organized in the manner of an anthill or a beehive: with castes and the main female
+Society is structured like an anthill or a hive: with castes and the main female

-A fish with a transparent head.
+Fish with a transparent head.
 She sees through it.
-It was discovered in 1939, and was studied only in 2009, as it lives at great depths.
+It was discovered in 1939, but studied only in 2009, as it lives at great depths.
 Can only look up

 Okapi, forest giraffe.
-At the beginning of the 20th century, the first explorers of the African continent mistook him for a small horse.
-It wasn't until the animal's skin and skull were obtained that scientists were able to discover that it looked more like a pygmy giraffe from the Ice Age.
+At the beginning of the 20th century, the first explorers of the African continent mistook it for a small horse.
+Only after obtaining the skin and skull of the animal, scientists were able to discover that it looked more like a dwarf giraffe from the Ice Age.

 The capybara is the largest rodent in the world and the only representative of the capybara family.
 The weight of males can reach 65–70 kg

-The slittooth is a mammal from the order of insectivores.
-Small and dangerous because it's poisonous.
-Fortunately, the poison of the open-toothed fish only kills its victims, and only some trouble can cause a person.
+The gaptooth is a mammal from the order of insectivores.
+Small and dangerous because it is poisonous.
+Fortunately, the venom of the gaptooth kills only its victims, and can only cause some trouble to humans

 Lilac frog.
-The jelly-like amphibian grows up to 9 cm, lives underground, eating termites, and crawls out to the surface only for a couple of weeks for dates
+The jelly-like amphibian grows up to 9 cm, lives underground, feeding on termites, and only comes to the surface for a couple of weeks for dates.

 Lamprey.
 Not a fish, but their predecessor from the class of cyclostomes.
 Endangered - delicious too

 Sloth.
-He lives on trees, mimicking very successfully: real moss even grows in his wool!
+Lives in trees, mimicking very successfully: real moss even grows in its fur!

 Small red panda.
-It is found only in the mountain bamboo forests of the Chinese provinces of Yunnan and Sichuan, in the north of Burma, in Bhutan, Nepal and in northeast India.
+Found only in mountain bamboo forests of the Chinese provinces of Yunnan and Sichuan, northern Burma, Bhutan, Nepal and northeast India

 Hellish vampire, clam.
 Not an octopus, and not a squid, but a separate detachment - vampires

-Starfish is an insectivorous mammal of the mole family.
-It differs from other members of the family only in its characteristic structure of the stigma in the form of a rosette or a star.
+The star-nosed animal is an insectivorous mammal of the mole family.
+It differs from other members of the family only in its characteristic stigma structure in the form of a rosette or star.

-Sifaka - monkey of the indriev family, Madagascar.
+Sifaka is a monkey of the Indriidae family, Madagascar.
 A relatively new genus of primates, discovered only in 2004

-Guydak - a large gastropod mollusk weighing up to 1.5 kg
+Guidak is a large gastropod weighing up to 1.5 kg

-Tarsier, a detachment of primates.
-At home, in Indonesia, the local population was terribly afraid of them: still, the pop-eyed monkeys could rotate their heads 360 °.
-The Indonesians were afraid to face them, because they believed that the same thing could happen to people in this case.
+Tarsier, order of primates.
+In their homeland, Indonesia, the local population was terribly afraid of them: of course, the pop-eyed monkeys could rotate their heads 360°.
+The Indonesians were afraid to encounter them, because they believed that the same thing could happen to people in this case

 Tibetan fox.
 Found in Tibet, northwest India and northern Nepal at high altitudes

 Fossa, endemic to the island of Madagascar.
-By appearance- a cross between a civet and a small cougar.
-Sometimes the fossa is also called the Madagascar lion.
+By appearance- something between a civet and a small puma.
+Fossa is sometimes called the Madagascar lion.

 Isopod.
-Giant woodlice about 30 cm long live in the depths of the sea (about 1.6 km)
+Giant woodlice, approximately 30 cm long, live in the depths of the sea (about 1.6 km)

 Tasmanian devil.
-He earned his nickname from the time of colonization, strangling almost all the chickens of the settlers - although a marsupial, but a predator!
+It earned its nickname from the time of colonization, having strangled almost all the settlers' chickens - although it is a marsupial, it is a predator!

-A wombat is a marsupial that looks like a bear.
+The wombat is a marsupial that looks like a bear.
 It feeds on grass, digests it for up to 14 days and is the most economical consumer of water after the camel (22 ml of water per 1 kg of body weight per day).
-Curious fact: a city, an asteroid, a group and an anti-tank gun are named after wombats
+Fun fact: a city, an asteroid, a group and an anti-tank gun are named after wombats

 Galago - the owner of a beautiful tail, the most numerous representative of primates in Africa